-FIN 3633 ADVANCED PERSONAL FINANCE Advanced Personal Finance is intended to provide students with opportunities to develop skills for solving real world problems.
-It focuses on areas of study that address problems and applications in personal finance including financial planning, personal investing, budgeting, tax planning, real estate financing, credit management, insurance protection, and retirement and estate planning.
+Advanced Personal Finance is intended to provide students with opportunities to develop skills for solving real world problems.
+It focuses on areas of study that address problems and applications in personal finance planning, includina financial personal budgeting, tax planning, real estate financing, credit management, insurance protection, and retirement and estate planning.
 Time value of money calculations are taught and applied to assist in making optimal choices.
-For majors only
+For majors only.